JRonkin/ce-tools/README.md

-# Yext CE Tools
+# CE Tools
-*A repository for scripts and automation tools related to Yext Consulting Engineering*
+*A repository for scripts and automation tools related to Consulting Engineering*

 ### INSTALL INSTRUCTIONS:
 1. Clone this repo